ptedeschi/NFT.net/README.md

 I sincerely hope this tool can be useful for you.
 I will be honored to know that I was able to contribute back to this community.

-If you would like to show your thanks, you can send ETH or NFTs to me.
+If you would like to support this work, you can send ETH or NFTs to me.
 The Ethereum (ERC20) wallet address for this project is: `0x893615196509526dbf85428d284658d12a6dc773`

-Cheers!

 **NFT<area>.net**
 *simple but sweet*